 You might still be undergoing treatment, and it’s likely you’ve been stuck at home or in hospital, unable to go to work or spend time as much time with your family.

-It can be hard to think about claiming at such a stressful time, but from the moment you contact us, we’ll work hard to make sure the process is as clear and simple as possible.
+It can be hard to think about claiming at such a stressful time, but from the moment you contact an expert injury solicitor, they’ll work hard to make sure the process is as clear and simple as possible.

-If you do decide to claim, we’ll also work hard to make sure you get the money you need to help you get back to where you were before.
-And where a full recovery isn’t possible, we’ll try to get you the compensation you need to support you for your new future.
+If you do decide to claim, they’ll also work hard to make sure you get the money you need to help you get back to where you were before.
+And where a full recovery isn’t possible, your solicitor will try to get you the compensation you need to support you for your new future.

-A lot of people who speak to us are hesitant about making a claim, because they’re not sure who’s fault their accident was.
+A lot of people who have been injured are hesitant about making a claim, because they’re not sure who’s fault their accident was.

 With internal injuries, it can be particularly difficult for you to tell whether someone else could be liable, because the injuries can be complicated or take some time to show.

-The easiest way to find out is to get in touch for free on 0800 234 6438 – your call will be taken by an advisor who will have the training and expertise to be able to let you know whether you could make a case.
+The easiest way to find out is to get in touch for free on 0800 234 6438 – your call will be taken by a legal adviser who will have the training and expertise to be able to let you know whether you could make a case.
 They’ll do this by asking questions about your experience, but don’t worry they’ll never ask anything that they don’t need to know the answer to.

 Internal injuries can affect any of the internal organs or inner-workings of the body, so the types of injuries are wide and varied.